-There are many issues and errors inside Windows 8 and Windows 8.1 and one of the most annoying one involves your cursors jumping whenever you are typing something.
-Obviously, this problem is also affecting Windows 7 and Windows 8.1 users, but Windows 8 owners seems to be the most affected.
+There are many issues and errors inside Windows 10 and Windows 8.1 and one of the most annoying one involves your cursors jumping whenever you are typing something.
+Obviously, this problem is also affecting Windows 7 and Windows 10 users, but Windows 8.1 owners seem to be the most affected.

-Fix problems with the cursor jumping in Windows 8
+How to fix problems with the cursor jumping in Windows 10?

-However, if you want to keep your touchpad working, then you need to go ahead and check if the settings for your mouse pointer are alright by following this: Control panel->hardware & sound->devices->mouse->pointer properties.
-From there choose Pointer Options Tab, then un-check the “Hide Pointer While Typing” check box and that’s it!
-If everything is alright, just make sure you’ve got the latest drivers for your touchpad, go here to Synaptics as this is the biggest software when it comes to this.
+However, if you want to keep your touchpad working, then you need to go ahead and check if the settings for your mouse pointer are alright by following this: Control Panel->hardware & sound->devices->mouse->pointer properties.
+From there choose Pointer Options Tab, then un-check the “Hide Pointer While Typing” checkbox and that’s it!
+If everything is alright, just make sure you’ve got the latest drivers for your touchpad, go to Synaptics as this is the biggest software when it comes to this.

 The last solution is most likely the best solution, as well, that is if you’re still having the annoying problem.
 All you need to do is to download a software that is absolutely free and revolves around a very simple, yet highly useful concept – it automatically disables your laptop’s touchpad while you are typing text.
 So, there you have it, absolutely no hassle and no settings, just install this tiny tweak and you’re all set!

 Annoyed when you are typing a document and accidentally the palm of your hand brushes the touchpad, changing the position of the cursor in your document or accidentally clicking on an option.
 TouchFreeze is simple utility for Windows to solve this problem.
 It automatically disables touchpad while you are typing text.

 After you will download and install TouchFreez (link at the end), it will silently sit in the system tray and won’t take almost anything from your CPU or memory.
 Let me know if this has helped solve your annoying problems by leaving your comment in the field from below.